Work From Anywhere

 • End of Day: Record outcomes and plan follow-ups.

-It’s structured, measurable, and transparent more like running a micro-B2B service desk than selling.
+It’s structured, measurable, and transparent more like running a micro-B2B service desk.

 Who It Suits